 Source: LIAB and authors' calculations.
 Notes: The table presents the estimated coefficients $\beta{s,\tau}^{West}$ and $\beta{s,\tau}^{East}$ from regression (2) for the 12 different types of moves, as well as the coefficients of some of the included controls.
 We omit t + 5. , , and indicate significance at the 90th, 95th, and 99th percent level, respectively.
 Standard errors are clustered at the individual-level. $d{it}^{jk,l}$ is a dummy that is equal to one if worker i made a job switch of type l from region j to region k at time t, where j and k are either East (E) or West (W), and l is either migration as defined in the main text (m), commuting (c) or within-region (no indicator). \mathbb{I}i^E is a dummy that is equal to one if the worker's home region is East.
-Work{it} is a dummy that is equal to one if the worker's home region is East.
-Work{it} is a dummy that is equal to one if the worker's home region set at the job-to-job move.
+Work{it} is a dummy that is equal to one if the worker's home region set.
+Switch is a set of 5 dummies for the distance of the job-to-job move.
 Switch is a set of 9 dummies for the number of prior job moves.
-Age is a set of age dummies for 8 age groups, Sex is a dummy that is one if the worker has a college degree.
+Age is a set of age dummies for 8 age groups, Sex is a dummy that is one if the worker is male, and Ed is a dummy for whether the worker has a college degree.